MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_addassets.md

 With Custom Learning, you can add the following assets to a playlist:

-- **Existing Custom Learning-supplied assets** - these are assets that are part of the Microsoft online catalog.
+- **Existing Custom Learning assets** - these are assets that are part of the Microsoft online catalog or assets that your organization has already added to Custom Learning.
 - **New assets** - these are assets that you add to Custom Learning that are built from SharePoint pages that you create or SharePoint assets that are already available on a SharePoint site in your organization.

 > [!TIP]